aneelabashir786/AI-ML-Tasks/RNN.md

 -> Training can be slow due to issues like vanishing gradients

 -> To fix this, advanced versions like LSTM and GRU were created, which have better memory handling.

+### What is Augmentation of Duplicated Rows? ###

+In natural language processing (NLP) or machine learning in general, augmentation refers to creating new, slightly modified versions of existing data to improve model training.

+So, when someone says:

+"Augmentation of duplicated rows"

+They might mean one of two things, depending on context:

+ **1. Replacing or Modifying Duplicate Rows to Create Variants** Instead of just deleting duplicate rows, you apply text augmentation techniques to turn them into new, slightly different samples — to retain data quantity but avoid exact repetition.

+Example:
+Original duplicated post:

+“I love this community.
+You guys are awesome!”

+Augmented variants:

+“This community is amazing.
+I love you all!”

+“You folks are incredible — I really enjoy being here.”

+“This is such a great place!
+Everyone is awesome.”

+This could be done using:

+Synonym replacement

+Back translation (translate to another language and back)

+Random word deletion/insertion

+Paraphrasing using NLP models